jian-status/Post-it/README.md

 9. Post-It will not go out of bounds of the viewport while collapsed.
     - A collapsed Post-It will be able to reach the bounds (Post-It height will be updated as it resizes)
 10. Default Post-It size (200px * 200px) will not go out of bounds of the viewport.
-    - Does not support when Post-It resizes due to a high volume of text.
+    - Does not support non default sizes, such as when Post-It resizes due to a high volume of text.

 Upcoming:
 1. Make Post-It resizable (will likely be predefined options)